andersondanilo/git-ftp/README.md

 Each section corresponds to a git branch.
 FTP SSL support needs Python 2.7 or later.

-Exluding certain files from uploading
+Excluding certain files from uploading
 -------------------------------------

 Similarly to `.gitignore` you can specify files which you do not wish to upload.